ucfopen/Obojobo-Docs/README.md

 Deletes all source files for the given version.
 In this example this command would delete the `./releases/v3.3.3` folder.

-## Update the latest redirects
+## Testing links

-- Run `bundle exec rake releases:update_latest`
+- Run `bundle exec rake test` - This will run the HTML Proofer on the content and return any errors (such as bad links).

-This will update the `./releases/latest` folder which contain redirects to the pages of the current latest version.